Discipline: Visual Art – drawing

 Region: San Francisco, CA

-MacDowell fellowships: 2020
+MacDowell Fellowships: 2020

 Born in Nanchang, China, Kunlin He makes work focusing on redefining Asian identities, territories, borders, nationalisms, as well as Chinese masculinity in traditional art and philosophy.
 He is also interested in revealing the hybridity and heterogeneity of Chinese identities in the context of cosmopolitan regions, using the resources of East Asian traditional cultures and culture studies.